Skip to main content

 NameSymbolUnitsDescription

-Degraded AC PowerPAC,outP_{AC,out}WAC power after degradation
+Degraded AC PowerPAC,degP_{AC,deg}WAC power after degradation

-AC Degradation LossLdegL_{deg}WPower loss due to degradation
+Degradation LossLdegL_{deg}WPower loss due to degradation

-AC LeTID LossLLeTIDL_{LeTID}WPower loss due to LeTID
+LeTID LossLLeTIDL_{LeTID}WPower loss due to LeTID

 Detailed Description